Samuel Taylor Coleridge: Remains

-Coleridge is buried in the aisle of St. Michael's Parish Church in Highgate, London.
-He was originally buried at Old Highgate Chapel, next to the main entrance of Highgate School, but was re-interred in St. Michael's in 1961.
-Coleridge could see the red door of the then new church from his last residence across the green, where he lived with a doctor he had hoped might cure him (in a house owned until 2022 by Kate Moss).
-When it was discovered Coleridge's vault had become derelict, the coffins – Coleridge's and those of his wife, daughter, son-in-law, and grandson – were moved to St. Michael's after an international fundraising appeal.
+Coleridge is now buried in St Michael's Church, Highgate, London.
+He was originally buried at the Old Highgate Chapel, next to the main entrance of Highgate School.
+Coleridge could see the red door of the then new St Michael's Church from his last residence across the green, where he lived with a doctor he had hoped might cure him (in a house owned by Kate Moss until 2022).

-Drew Clode, a member of St. Michael's stewardship committee states, "they put the coffins in a convenient space which was dry and secure, and quite suitable, bricked them up and forgot about them".
-A recent excavation revealed the coffins were not in the location most believed, the far corner of the crypt, but actually below a memorial slab in the nave inscribed with: "Beneath this stone lies the body of Samuel Taylor Coleridge".
+When it was discovered Coleridge's vault had become derelict, the coffins – Coleridge's and those of his wife Sarah, daughter Sara Coleridge, son-in-law Henry Nelson Coleridge, and grandson Herbert Coleridge, were moved to St Michael's Highgate after an international fundraising appeal in 1961.

-St. Michael's plans to restore the crypt and allow public access.
-Says vicar Kunle Ayodeji of the plans: "...we hope that the whole crypt can be cleared as a space for meetings and other uses, which would also allow access to Coleridge’s cellar."
+A recent excavation revealed the coffins were not in the location most believed, the far corner of the crypt, but below a memorial slab in the nave inscribed with: "Beneath this stone lies the body of Samuel Taylor Coleridge".
+St Michael's plans to restore the crypt and allow public access.

 Poetry

 Coleridge is one of the most important figures in English poetry.
 His poems directly and deeply influenced all the major poets of the age.
 He was known by his contemporaries as a meticulous craftsman who was more rigorous in his careful reworking of his poems than any other poet, and Southey and Wordsworth were dependent on his professional advice.
 His influence on Wordsworth is particularly important because many critics have credited Coleridge with the very idea of "Conversational Poetry".
-The idea of utilising common, everyday language to express profound poetic images and ideas for which Wordsworth became so famous may have originated almost entirely in Coleridge’s mind.
-It is difficult to imagine Wordsworth’s great poems, The Excursion or The Prelude, ever having been written without the direct influence of Coleridge’s originality.
+The idea of utilising common, everyday language to express profound poetic images and ideas for which Wordsworth became so famous may have originated almost entirely in Coleridge's mind.
+It is difficult to imagine Wordsworth's great poems, The Excursion or The Prelude, ever having been written without the direct influence of Coleridge's originality.

 As important as Coleridge was to poetry as a poet, he was equally important to poetry as a critic.
 His philosophy of poetry, which he developed over many years, has been deeply influential in the field of literary criticism.
 This influence can be seen in such critics as A. O. Lovejoy and I. A. Richards.